droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.utf8.md

         1
 0.7443584
 ```
 The odds cannot be computed directly with `predict()`.
-If you want to see the odds you must either back-transform from the log(odds)
+The odds can be computed by either back-transforming the log(odds)

 ```r
 > exp(predict(glm1,data.frame(canine=3.1)))